Cecca/role-of-dimensionality/README.md

 Benchmarking nearest neighbors
 ==============================

-This is the version of http://github.com/erikbern/ann-benchmarks/ accompanying our SISAP 2019 paper _Benchmarking Nearest Neighbor Search: Influence of Local Intrinsic Dimensionality_.
+This is the version of http://github.com/erikbern/ann-benchmarks/ accompanying our paper _Benchmarking Nearest Neighbor Search: Influence of Local Dimensionality Measures_.
 See the main repository for the benchmarking tool intended for use for a general audience.